TEALSK12/apcsa-public/README.md

 These documents will be converted from Word to Markdown, and from there incorporated into a GitHub book using [GitBook].

+Content can be browsed in two ways:

+- [On GitBook] — The official source for the book
+- [On GitHub] — From the repository contents on GitHub

 Versioning
 ----------